aoqfonseca/healthCheckerNode/README.md

 ## Super simple to use

-First this is come from other app maked in Sinatra/Ruby.
+First this is come from other app maked in Sinatra/Ruby that I and Guilherme Souza did.
 The propose is create a simples webapp to check health link from another webapps and showing in the pretty funny way.

 #### First steps